sdercolin/vlabeler/readme/plugin-development.md

 ## Plugin Definition

-`plugin.json` file is a json object which has the following properties:
+`plugin.json` file is a JSON object which has the following properties:

 | Property                    | Type                   | Default value  | Supported plugin type | Description                                                                                                                                                                        |
 |-----------------------------|------------------------|----------------|-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|